Agramm18/Patient_Management_System_v.05/docs/project_info/CURRENT_STATUS.md

 3. Recover System Accounts
 4. Exit

 After registration, recovery, or a login that does not return an active menu-enabled session, the authentication menu is shown again.
-After an active login with menu access, `AuthController` returns to `BootConfigService`, which routes `MENU`.
+After an active login with menu access, `AuthController` returns to `BootConfigService`, which routes `MENU` and then `SERVICE`.

 ### Registration